|Residential, office and business premises, hotels||40–60 yrs|

 Profit for the year, and capital and reserves

 Solvency capital is calculated as the difference between the assets and debts valued at fair value.
-It comprises capital and reserves, accumulated appropriations, the valuation difference and the provision for future bonuses.
+It comprises capital and reserves, accumulated appropriations, valuation differences and the provision for future bonuses.

-The minimum limit of the solvency capital is two-thirds of the solvency limit, however, under the temporary legislation valid until the end of 2012 the minimum limit is two per cent of the technical provisions.
+The minimum limit of the solvency capital is one third of the solvency limit.
 The solvency limit is determined using a risk-theory-based method taking into account the allocation of investments into different asset classes and their mutual correlations as required in legislation.
 When the limit is calculated, investments are classified according to their actual risk.

-The solvency position is the solvency capital’s ratio to the solvency limit.
-The solvency ratio is the solvency capital’s ratio to the technical provisions, which does not include the provision for future bonuses.
+The solvency position is the ratio of the solvency capital to the solvency limit.
+The solvency ratio is the ratio of the solvency capital to the technical provisions, which does not include the provision for future bonuses.